HyperboreanSlug/Mass-Twitter-Unfollower/README.md

 The script auto-scrolls to load more profiles as it runs, so manual scrolling is no longer required — though pre-loading a few hundred profiles first can help on very large lists.

 > Script stops automatically after 190 unfollows (or when it reaches the end of your list).
 Want more?
-Just run it again.
+Just run it again — or use Continuous Mode below.

+## Continuous Mode (`unfollow-continuous.js`)

+A long-running variant of the unfollow script.
+Instead of stopping at 190, it works in **batches of 190 with a randomized 15–20 minute cooldown between each batch**, so it can clear large following lists across a single session while keeping a rate-limit-friendly pace.

+It includes everything from the standard script — reliable mutual detection, private-account skipping, virtualized-list auto-scroll, and re-run safety, plus a live cooldown countdown in the panel and adjustable pause-length settings.
+Pause and Stop stay fully responsive during cooldowns.
+It ends only when you stop it or it reaches the end of your list.

+Use it the same way: open your following page, paste the script into the console, and press Enter.

+> **Heads-up:** continuous high-volume unfollowing is exactly the pattern X's automation detection watches for.
+The cooldowns lower the risk versus a flat burst but don't eliminate it.
+Keep batch sizes modest and stop for the day if you see a "you're doing that too much" warning.

 ## Screenshot